 Where to eat traditional Austrian food in Vienna – the best schnitzel, strudel, schnapps, and snacks version!

-When visiting for the first time, or even as someone living in Vienna, it can sometimes be overwhelming trying to figure out where, exactly, you should go to find the best traditional Austrian food in Vienna.
+When visiting for the first time, or even as someone living in Vienna, it can sometimes be overwhelming trying to figure out where to eat and more importantly, where exactly, you should go to find the best traditional Austrian food in Vienna.

 Sometimes it’s the pubs that look like the dingiest, weird, old-man bars that end up having the most incredible food.